19hours/sg-statutes/Acts/State Courts Act.md

 ### Criminal jurisdiction of Magistrates’ Courts

-51\.—(1) Subject to subsection (2), a Magistrate’s Court shall have the jurisdiction and powers conferred on it by the Criminal Procedure Code and any other written law.
+51\.—(1) Subject to subsection (2), a Magistrate’s Court shall have the jurisdiction and powers conferred on it by the Criminal Procedure Code (Cap.
+68) and any other written law.

 [15/93]